The Admission Process

 Registering For Courses

-Registration dates, as well other important term dates can be found under the Admissions tab on the Brookdale homepage.
-Follow the link under “Admitted Students” for “Important Term Dates”.
-Click on the calendar link for the specific term.
+Registration dates, as well other important term dates can be found under the Students tab on the Brookdale homepage.
+Follow the link under “Quick Links” for “Academic Calander”.
+Click on "Important Term Dates" to see information for the specific term.
 These dates contain payment due dates, add/drop periods, tuition refund periods, first day of instruction, last day to drop classes, and official College closings for example.
 Students must pay all financial obligations; failure to meet these obligations will result in the withholding of grades and/or transcripts and the inability to register for subsequent terms or receive final transcripts.
 Students must also comply with state and federal regulations, noncompliance could result in dismissal from classes.
-Classes may be cancelled at the discretion of the Vice President of Learning.
+Classes may be cancelled at the discretion of the Vice President, Academic Affairs.
 If the College cancels classes, students will be notified and issued an automatic refund.

-After the initial semester of study, students will receive priority registration notices through their Brookdale email (the official communication method between the College and students).
+After the initial semester of study, students will receive current student registration notices through their Brookdale email (the official communication method between the College and students).
 The initial days of each registration period are reserved for returning students to ensure registration for courses required for program completion.
-There is a date and time listed on the priority notice, students may register on that date/time or later, not before.
-Students are urged to take advantage of priority notifications, courses fill up quickly and lines become lengthy later in the registration period.
+There is a date and time listed on the notice, students may register on that date/time or later, not before.
+Students are urged to take advantage of current student registration periods, courses fill up quickly and spaces are limited for all offerings.
 Save time, register online.

 New students may register on or after the first day of open registration.
-Registration dates can be found on the Brookdale homepage under the Admissions tab.
-Follow the link under “Admitted Students” for “Important Term Dates”.
+Registration dates can be found on the Brookdale homepage under the Students tab and following the link for the “Academic Calendar” and view the “Important Term Dates” for the semester in which you plan to join us.
 Students with credits from other institutions or who have relevant field experience may be required to provide transcripts to the Office of Admissions or meet with Brookdale faculty to determine eligibility to take particular courses.

 Credit by Examination (CLEP and DSST)